 Read this section before doing your own packing and loading.
 It is important that you understand which items you can and cannot ship.
 There are rules and regulations that govern all movers to help ensure safety.
-There are also items you should not pack yourself, for example you may need professionals to pack up your exercise equipment correctly.
+There are also items you should not pack yourself, for example, you may need professionals to pack up your exercise equipment correctly.
 The following list serves as a guide only on what not to pack.
 If you have any specific questions contact your mover.

-When you move, not only are there many things that you have to remember to pack, there are also a lot of things that you have to remember NOT to pack.
+When you move, not only are there many things that you have to remember to pack, but there are also a lot of things that you have to remember NOT to pack.
 If you’re responsible for packing your belongings during your relocation, you need to keep your safety and the safety of the moving truck and personnel in mind.

 Here are eleven items that you shouldn’t pack when moving.
 Although some of these tips might sound obvious, plenty of people have had to learn what not to pack the hard way.
 This advice will prevent you from making the same mistakes.